Top

 Don Rissmiller, Chief Economist

-Growth.
-The U.S. is seeing rolling weakness in housing and manufacturing, with further downward pressure on activity in 2025 after the recent U.S. tariff shock (though the worst case has been avoided, at least temporarily).
-We are using a 35% chance of a U.S. recession, 50% soft landing, 15% upside surprise in 2025.
-For 2026, our odds are a 20% chance recession, 60% soft landing/ expansion, and 20% upside surprise.
+• Growth.
+Recent U.S. data have already shown rolling weakness in housing and manufacturing.
+There is further downward pressure on activity in 2025, especially after the recent US tariff shock (though the worst case has been avoided after several bilateral negotiations).
+Payroll employment growth has weakened, including revisions.
+We are using a 35% chance of a US recession, 50% soft landing, 15% upside surprise in 2025.
+For 2026, our odds are a 20% chance of recession, 60% soft landing/expansion, and 20% upside.

-Inflation.
-The 2022 wave of U.S. inflation now appears to be over (inflation expectations still look anchored).
-But per our research, history suggests that once inflation gets going, a second wave tends to build over the next several years (87% of the time globally).
+• Inflation.
+The 2022 wave of US inflation now appears to be over (inflation expectations still look anchored).
+But history suggests that once inflation gets going, a second wave tends to build over the following several years (87% of the time globally).
 We’re in the lull between waves thus far in 2025.
 Supply chain problems due to trade disruptions could create significant upward pressure on prices in the near-term, however.

-Policy.
+• Policy.
 2024 saw lower monetary policy rates, justified first by inflation coming down and reinforced by some cracks in the employment situation.
-The Federal Reserve’s goal should be to get monetary policy back to a neutral setting, in our opinion.
-That requires several more rate cuts, but the Fed does not appear to be in a rush in 2025.
+The Fed’s goal should be to get monetary policy back to a neutral setting, in our opinion.
+That requires rate cuts that bring the fed funds rate toward 3.00% by mid-2026.

 Asset Allocation